Aarush171/Physics-Engine/README.md

-# Physics-Engine
+# staticSquare
-Creating objects using physics engine in Matter.js
+A static square made using Matter.js physics engine